-After over a year of the COVID-19 pandemic, youth organisations throughout the UK have reported that lockdown restrictions have severely impacted our young people’s mental health, confidence in their skills, and prospects for the future.
-Studies show eight in ten young people (aged 16+) are deeply concerned about the impact of the pandemic on their education and 66% of youth organisations have reported an increase in demand for their services (UK Youth “Impact of COVID-19 on Youth Organisations” March 2021).
+In today’s post-pandemic world, youth organisations throughout the UK have reported that the lockdown restrictions severely impacted our young people’s mental health, confidence in their skills, and prospects for the future.
+Studies show eight in ten young people (aged 16+) are deeply concerned about the impact of the pandemic on their education and 66% of youth organisations have reported an increase in demand for their services.

 EPIC has created this project to help address this mental health crisis for young people, to help instil a sense of social confidence and equip our young people with key life skills.
 We want to encourage our young people to engage in international thinking and to acquire empathy of and a desire to understand global issues, the earth, and humanity as a whole.